Thank you! Your submission has been received!

 Transparency builds trust.
 Oversharing builds anxiety.
 The line is thinner than people think.

-• Do I tend to dump news and run, or do I stay for the processing?
+• Do you tend to dump the news and run, or do you stay in the room for the processing?

 Digital Download: The Change Communication Worksheet

 Ready to announce something?
-Use the fill-in-the-blank template linked below to draft your speech or email using the Steady Communication Framework.
+Use this fill-in-the-blank template to draft your speech or email using the Steady Communication Framework — the fact, the context, the stability, the reality, and the plan.
+Walk into the room with an anchor instead of a hope.